exercism/elixir/exercises/concept/stack-underflow/.docs/instructions.md

 ## 2. Error when encountering stack underflow

 RPN calculators use a _stack_ to keep track of numbers before they are added.
 The team represents this _stack_ with a list of numbers (integer and floating-point), e.g.: `[3, 4.0]`.
-Each operation needs a specific number of numbers on the stack in order to perform it's calculation.
+Each operation needs a specific number of numbers on the stack in order to perform its calculation.
 When there are not enough numbers on the stack, this is called a stack underflow error.
 Implement the `StackUnderflowError` exception which provides a default message, and optional extra context

 ```elixir
 raise StackUnderflowError